 The HEIs should facilitate a meeting between the management of the higher education institution, academic staff and employer [business] representatives in order to discuss the quality of graduates prepared in different study areas.
 Such meetings should take place once or twice a year.
 (Activity 1.1.2)

-It is important for the top management of universities to promote, support and be involved in the self-evaluation process (Activity 3.5)

-It is important to improve governance system at universities and provide more independence in decision making to the deans, chairs and other members responsible for the quality of the programmes (Activity 3.5)

 It is necessary to develop and strengthen internal quality assurance system at higher education institutions by designing structures, processes and tools (Activity 3.5)

 It is important to involve stakeholders into the programme management in a formalized and regular manner (Activity 3.5)